-This page lists the supported platforms for Fisheye 4.7.x and its minor releases.
+This page lists the supported platforms for Fisheye 4.8 and its bug-fix releases.
 We cannot ensure the stability of Fisheye used with a platform or a versions that is not mentioned in this page.

 Key: = Supported = Deprecated = Not Supported